KingSlme/unity-managers/README.md

 # unity-managers
-A group of scripts useful for managing common systems within games.
+A group of scripts useful for managing common systems within Unity projects.

 ## Singleton
 *A generic implementation of a useful design pattern that allows for global access and ensurance of only one instance of itself existing.*